Pinqua/Call-Buddy-Frontend/README.md

 - No sign up and sign in needed
 - Fully Responsive (android +desktop)
 - Real time oncall chat functionality
-- All basic functionalities included like mute and unmute mic,videocam on and off, end call
+- All basic functionalities included like mute and unmute mic, videocam on and off, end call

 ## Environment Variables